Ramadhan Luvandale

 Research interests

-I study how environmental change drives the emergence of zoonotic diseases, integrating molecular biology, computational biology, and eco-immunology.
-My research focuses on viral, and bacterial pathogens—such as Chikungunya virus and other arboviruses , Mycobacterium tuberculosis complex, and Theileria parva.
-I use pathogen surveillance, data modeling, and genomics to explore host-pathogen dynamics at the human-animal-environment interface.
-With experience from USAID PREDICT, Kenya Institute of Primates Research (KIPRE) and vaccinology training at The Pirbright Institute, I aim to support early-warning systems, vaccine development, and One Health-informed public health strategies.
+I study how environmental change drives the emergence and spread of zoonotic diseases, integrating molecular biology, computational biology, and eco-immunology.
+My research focuses on viral and bacterial pathogens, including Chikungunya virus and other arboviruses, the Mycobacterium tuberculosis complex, and Theileria parva.
+Using pathogen surveillance, genomics, and data modelling, I investigate host–pathogen dynamics at the human–animal–environment interface.
+Drawing on experience from USAID PREDICT, the Kenya Institute of Primate Research (KIPRE), and vaccinology training at The Pirbright Institute, my work aims to strengthen early-warning systems, inform vaccine development, and support One Health–driven public health strategies

 Projects you're working on